 While some drivers he started out racing with nearly 20 years ago have been lucky enough to make their own history in the sport, Dresang has spent most of his spare time in archives and shops, looking over notes and cars looking for signs of history and proper provenance.

-In his spare time, Dresang enjoys adventuring with his wife, music, collecting rare bits of racing history, photography and playing with his three rescued dogs.
+In his spare time, Dresang enjoys adventuring with his wife and son, spinning vinyl records, collecting rare bits of racing history, photography and playing with his three rescued dogs.